Heterochromia: The Science Behind Your Beautifully Mismatched Eyes

 How to Identify Heterochromia?

+This unusual genetic mutation has no other symptoms.
+But if it happens due to an eye injury or trauma, it can show other signs and symptoms.
 Your optometrist may also diagnose this during your annual eye care exam.
 If you’ve recently acquired this condition or your genetic heterochromia has changed, you must see an optician.

-If no other health issues are present, you don’t need treatment for heterochromia.
-I might sound a bit cheesy here but “what sets you apart is what makes you great”.
+Heterochromia doesn’t affect your visual performance unless it is linked to any medical condition.
+However, you must have an eye test to rule out all the possibilities.
 Do not grumble about why you aren’t like everybody else.
-Rather, embrace your uniqueness and turn it in your favour.
+Rather, embrace your uniqueness and turn it to your advantage.
 That’s my best advice to you.
-I mean Mila Kunis has this condition and in my opinion, she is one of the prettiest women in the world.
+I mean, Mila Kunis has this condition, and in my opinion, she is one of the prettiest women in the world.

 24Hr Dispatch